Protecting Your Leased Space: Exploring the Essentials of Business Renters' Insurance

 Earthquakes and floods are frequently NOT covered in business renters insurance, but are additions to your policy that can be considered.
 Other natural disasters that are unique to the area of the country you live in should be considered as you choose additional coverages.
 Other exclusions can include negligence or pest problems.

-General liability insurance is a type of renters' insurance that most renters want, or a landlord requires them to have.
+General liability insurance is a type of business renters coverage that most renters want, or a landlord requires them to have.
 It may protect in the event an accident occurs on the premises, such as a slip and fall due to a wet floor.

 Business income insurance, also known as business interruption insurance, covers when you lose income as the result of an event at the establishment.